 The dentist will evaluate carefully the structure of your teeth and alignment of your bite in order to determine the best course of action.
 When restoring smiles, it is important to make sure that the replacement crowns and bridge do not interfere with the natural bite and fit correctly.

 Your San Antonio dentist can help you replace the missing part of your smile with function-restoring dental bridges.
-If you want to maintain a healthy smile and appearance, feel confident in knowing that Dr. Guillory has over twenty-five years of hands-on experience with happy and satisfied patients.
+If you want to maintain a healthy smile and appearance, feel confident in knowing that your dentist has years of hands-on experience with happy and satisfied patients.
 You can trust your “neighborhood dentist” to restore your smile with affordable dental bridges.

 A dental bridge is one option that can be used if a person has missing teeth.
 You can close – or bridge – the gaps.
 A false tooth (a dental crown) is placed over the gap where your natural tooth once rested.
 The bridge grasps onto the teeth that abut the gap, becoming a natural anchor while suspending the dental crown in place.
 The crown and bridge replace the missing tooth to restore the full function of your tooth and your smile!

 Dental implants are another option to replace missing teeth.
 An implant is a small titanium cylinder that is placed in the jawbone.
 Oral surgery is required to place the cylinder in the gum.
 The implant will then fuse with the jawbone and form an “artificial root” which will provide structural support as a natural tooth would.
 Once the implant has fused with the bone, a dental crown is placed over the implant so that it looks exactly like a natural tooth.

 Tooth decay and/or missing teeth can sometimes cause bone loss in the jaw bone especially if they are not treated right away.
 If this has occurred a bone graft may be necessary on the jaw bone before the dental implant can be inserted.
 Otherwise, the implant would not have enough bone to fuse to structurally.
 A qualified oral surgeon would perform the bone graft procedure.